-Waimakariri and Hurunui Waiau zone delivery lead Marco Cataloni says people are strongly encouraged to irrigate efficiently and consider their overall water use.
+Waimakariri and Hurunui Waiau zone delivery lead Marco Cataloni said people are strongly encouraged to irrigate efficiently and consider their overall water use.

-Cataloni says one key factor people should consider when choosing their irrigation system, is its efficiency.
+Cataloni said one key factor people should consider when choosing their irrigation system, is its efficiency.

 "You should look for one which will maximise the amount of pasture grown while using as little water possible.

 "Well-managed irrigation systems protect water quality and quantity, save on pumping costs and protect soil structure, ultimately retaining valuable nutrients."